lbelzile/experimental-F21/content/evaluations/05-problem-set.markdown

 </div>

 [^1]: For the sake of the exercise, never do this at home unless you want to throw information away!
 We will see how to properly analyze unbalanced designs latter.

+[^2]: Hint: there are multiple alternatives and estimators of the latter, including the original study, your dataset, the replication study.
+Think about which is the most reliable.
+Another option is to use the lower bound of a confidence interval for `\(\omega^2_p\)` as proxy or simply compute the sample for a larger power.